-The National League for Nursing Accreditation Commission (NLNAC) accredited Practical Nursing program is designed to prepare students to write the NCLEX- PN for licensure as practical nurses.
+The Practical Nursing program is designed to prepare students to write the NCLEX- PN for licensure as practical nurses.
 The program prepares graduates to give competent nursing care.
 This is done through a selected number of academic and occupational courses providing a variety of techniques and materials necessary to assist the student in acquiring the needed knowledge and skills to give competent care.
 A variety of clinical experiences is planned so that theory and practice are integrated under the guidance of the clinical instructor.
 Program graduates receive a practical nursing diploma and have the qualifications of an entry-level practical nurse.